Pros & Cons of Living Cash-Only

 Opening a credit card account is one way you can build up a credit history (other forms of credit, such as student or car loans, count as well).

-A strong credit score is based in part on the average age of your account (the older the better), as well as a history of paying your bills on time, and how much debt you have in relation to the amount of credit available to you.
+A strong credit score is based in part on the average age of your accounts (the older the better), as well as a history of paying your bills on time, and how much debt you have in relation to the amount of credit available to you.

+Your credit score is an important factor if you’d like to take out a loan in the future, such as an auto loan or home mortgage.
 If you pay for everything exclusively in cash and never use credit (which is often hard to pull off), you may have trouble showing that you have the credit history to qualify.

 Tips for Living a Cash-Only or a Cash-Mostly Life